BudComSol/SpaceTraders/README.md

 ## Contributions

-This game is based on SteemNova 1.8-x.
+SpaceTraders is based on ultimateXnova which in turn is based on SteemNova 1.8-x.

+For more information about ultimateXnova, you can visit the official repository on GitHub: [ultimateXnova Repository](https://github.com/ultimateXnova/ultimateXnova).

 For more information about SteemNova 1.8, you can visit the official repository on GitHub: [SteemNova 1.8 Repository](https://github.com/koraykarakus/steemnova-1.8-x)